Landfill Methane Outreach Program

 Thursday, March 19, 2015

-LMOP is collaborating with the Solid Waste Association of North America (SWANA) to organize a workshop in conjunction with their upcoming 38th Annual Landfill Gas & Biogas Symposium.
-Learn more »
+LMOP collaborated with the Solid Waste Association of North America (SWANA) to conduct a workshop in conjunction with their 38th Annual Landfill Gas & Biogas Symposium.

 View a summary of LMOP’s accomplishments and methane emissions reduced by landfill gas energy projects

 "We are proud to recognize LMOP Partners who are turning trash into a clean and profitable source of energy.
 These projects, and others like them, are helping us transition into a clean energy economy and make important greenhouse gas reductions."

 EPA's Office of Air & Radiation